 - Your state ID or Driver's license

-- If under 23 and have not married for a year or more, you are required to provide your parents' or legal guardians' information
+- If you are under 23 and have been not married for a year or more, you are required to provide your parents' or legal guardians' information

 NOTE: Although the application is free, CTE classes are tuition based and there is a cost to take the classes.
 Legal documentation is required for a name change (i.e. driver’s license, marriage certificate, divorce decree, SSN card, Military ID, passport, or court order).

 Step 2: Complete New Student Orientation

-Watch the videos below then complete the Orientation / Clery Act Training Questionnaire.
+Watch the videos and view the presentation below.
+Then complete the Orientation / Clery Act Training Questionnaire.

 Now that you've watched the videos and viewed the presentation, please complete the Orientation / Clery Act Training Questionnaire.

 Step 3: Apply for Financial Aid or Scholarships

-Our goal is to help you minimize the cost of classes.
+We want to help you minimize the cost of classes.
 To qualify for Federal and State aid, you will need to fill out the Free Application for Federal Student Aid (FAFSA).
 Emily Griffith also supports students with Institutional Funds.
 The Federal school code for Emily Griffith is 005596.
-To schedule an appointment for help with your FAFSA, call 303-352-8746.
+To schedule a virtual appointment for help with your FAFSA, call 303-352-8746.
 The FAFSA is only applicable for our Financial Aid eligible programs.
 Click here for more information on applying for scholarships.